iqbalyarkhan/old-website/content/2021-06-08--ReactJS-Notes.md

 function ExampleWithManyStates() {
   // Declare multiple state variables! const [age, setAge] = useState(42);
-  const [fruit, setFruit] = useState('banana');
+  const [fruit, setFruit] = useState("banana");
-  const [todos, setTodos] = useState([{ text: 'Learn Hooks' }]);
+  const [todos, setTodos] = useState([{ text: "Learn Hooks" }]);
 }
 ```

 I've used the term `hook` above, but what's a `hook`?

 #### Hooks

 A Hook is a special function that lets you “hook into” React features.
 For example, `useState` is a Hook that lets you add React state to function components.
 We’ll learn other Hooks later.
 If you write a function component and realize you need to add some state to it, previously you had to convert it to a class.
 Now you can use a Hook inside the existing function component.
 You can learn more about hooks [here](https://reactjs.org/docs/hooks-state.html).

 ### Callback Hanlders